 Christian Health Insurance (Health Sharing) Plans

 More than one million persons in about 30 states are covered through these types of plans.
 There are more than 100 registered ministries, although only several are currently accepting new members.
-They are not considered to be insurance, and the companies that issue the policies are not insurance companies.
-Thus, there is no regulation by the State Departments of Insurance.
+They are not considered to be "qualified" insurance, and the companies that issue the policies are not insurance carriers.
+Thus, there is no regulation by the State Departments of Insurance (in most states).

 There are also no medical membership premiums.
 Instead, members share the cost of other member expenses by paying a per-determined fee, which is sometimes discounted per member for larger families.
-The fee is not tax-deductible.
-Prices are also higher for older applicants.
+The fee is not tax-deductible and prices are higher for older applicants.
+Larger families often receive a discount, although the ACA federal subsidy may be more enticing.

-Although standard health insurance plans (Marketplace, Off-Exchange, and Group) utilize provider networks that offer substantial discounts, Christian Sharing plans allow their customers to visit and physician, medical facility, or hospital.
+Although standard health insurance plans (Marketplace, Off-Exchange, and Group) utilize provider networks that offer substantial discounts, Christian Sharing plans often allow their customers to visit any physician, medical facility, or hospital.
 The Ministry negotiates the amount of the discount, and also pays the outstanding bill.
+Some PPO network options are offered, depending on the carrier.

 The Risk Of Purchasing Christian Health Sharing Plans